Antique-Inspired DIY Step Stool

 Related: Why I Switched to This Polyurethane Alternative

-Antique-Inspired DIY Step Stool Plan
+How to Make an Antique-Inspired DIY Step Stool

 Printed Plan